 - Long-term biological control of Japanese beetle

-- Development of new pest management strategy
+- Development of new pest management strategies compatible with biological control in greenhouses and nurseries

 - 1999 - Present - Professor, Dept. of Entomology, Michigan State University